 28 August - 3 September - Rio de Janeiro

-The next morning we woke to a cold and overcast Brazilian day, not good for our sightseeing plans.
-First things first though: we took Amanda’s bike to the bike shop.
-Afterwards we took a stroll to the famed Copacabana beach, the colourful local market and backstreets where men were playing cards in the park.
-After which Amanda had a quick nap.
-We soon set off again, this time by bus to the very famous Sugarloaf Mountain.
+The next morning was a cold and overcast Brazilian day, not very conducive to our sightseeing plans.
+First things first and we took Amanda’s bike to the bike shop for reassembling.
+Then it was off to the famed Copacabana beach, the colourful local market and backstreets where old men sat playing cards in the park.
+By midday, it was time for a quick nap, before setting off again, this time by bus to the very famous Sugarloaf Mountain.

 4 September - Rio de Janeiro – Marica – 56km

-While waiting for the ferry, we met a local chap who lives along the coast, close to Marica.
-He had bought himself a bike in town and was planning to cycle home as he could not take the bike on the bus.
-So he offered to show us a shortcut and lead us out of busy Niteroi onto a much more traffic-free road.
-He stayed with us all day until he had to turn off - what a nice guy!
-Not much further along the road we spotted a sign for a campsite and headed in that direction.
-It was just before Marica, about 3 or 4 km off the road along a dirt road.
-We were pleasantly surprised when we arrived as it was a stunning place with lakes, forests and a fantastic lawn.
-Although Amanda was tired, it was a good day with all the good fortune we had had.
+While waiting for the boat, we befriended a local chap who lived along the coast, close to Marica.
+He had bought himself a bike in town and was planning to cycle home as he couldn’t take the bike on the bus.
+He offered to show us a shortcut and led us out of busy Niteroi onto a much more traffic-free road.
+He stayed with us all day until he had to turn off - what a nice guy.
+Not much further, a sign pointed to a campsite about three or four kilometres off the road along a dirt road.
+It was a beautiful place with lakes, forests and a lovely lawn for camping.
+Although Amanda was tired, it was a good day on the bike.

 5 September - Marica – Itauna Beach – 59km

 6-7 September - Itauna Beach – Arraial do Cabo – 65km

 8 September - Arraial do Cabo – Buzios – 35km